mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2016-05-15-docker-containers.md

 - Add `--follow` (`-f`) flag to keep following the log (use Ctrl-C to exit).
 - Add `--timestamps` (`-t`) to include timestamps as well.

-NOTE The logs can also be retrieved using the remote API (TODO link to external instructions).
-TODO is this actually relevant?
+NOTE The logs can also be retrieved using the remote API.
+Logging and monitoring utilities make use of the remote API.

-TODO Otherwise, refer to the platform or logging driver -specific documentation on how to retrieve the generated log entries.

 Stopping a Container
 -----------------------